signalpillar/dotfiles/README.md

 - `$HOME/.pydistutils.cfg`, for `easy_install`
 - `$HOME/.pip/pip.conf`, for `pip`

+# June 2019
+An attempt to adopt Nix package manager.

 # May 2015

 * Moved to [spacemacs](https://github.com/syl20bnr/spacemacs) as a replacement for Prelude.